Have you wondered where to stay in Bali for digital nomads, and come across many suggesting Canggu?

-- Hand over your passport to the agent, or get it picked up.
+- Then, hand over your passport to the agent, or get it picked up.

-- The agent will be in touch with you, meet them at the office and process the visa extension (photos and fingerprints).
+- Following this, the agent will be in touch with you, meet them at the office, and process the visa extension (photos and fingerprints).
 The whole process usually takes less than 3 hours including waiting time.

 - Once the immigration officers have processed the visa extension, your passport will be returned to you, safely.